 California Central Valley Groundwater-Surface Water Simulation Model (C2VSim)

-Although the code has been used by others for model applications throughout the state, DWR's applications of IWFM are focused on California's Central Valley.The California Central Valley Groundwater-Surface Water Simulation Model (C2VSim) is an integrated numerical model that simulates water movement through the linked land surface, groundwater and surface water flow systems in California's Central Valley using the IWFM modeling platform.
-For more information, visit the Bay-Delta Office's C2VSim.
+C2VSim is an integrated numerical model that simulates water movement through the linked land surface, groundwater and surface water flow systems in California's Central Valley using the IWFM modeling platform.

-SVSim is a model of the Sacramento Valley developed on the IWFM modeling platform and based on C2VSim-FG dataset.
-SVSim was developed to support more detailed analysis of the stream depletion due to groundwater substitution transfers in the Sacramento Valley.
-It has more refined (i.e., smaller) horizontal grid network along the rivers and more discretized vertical layering.
-SVSim also has an updated representation of aquifer properties based on an extensive lithologic texture analysis.
-It is scheduled to be completed in Spring 2018.
+SVSim is a new model of the Sacramento Valley using the IWFM code and based on the C2VSim-Fine Grid dataset.
+This model is being developed to support more detailed analysis of streamflow depletion due to groundwater substitution transfers as well as support the implementation of SGMA.
+SVSim will have an updated representation of the hydrogeologic conceptual model and aquifer parameters based on an extensive lithologic texture analysis.
+It will also have a more refined (smaller) horizontal grid along major waterways and more discretized vertical layering.
+The model is scheduled to be completed in Summer 2018.

 DWR is providing data, tools, and guidance to assist GSAs with incorporating climate change into their GSPs.
 This effort leverages previous work done by DWR for the Water Storage Investment Program (WSIP).
 The anticipated release of this information is later in Fall 2017.

 Statewide Groundwater Level Change Summarized by Hydrologic Region "Piemaps"

 Sacramento Valley Groundwater Elevation Change